doubleirish/OSCON_2015/README.md

 ### The evolution of the big data platform at Netflix - Eva Tse (Netflix, Inc)

 At Netflix, the big data platform is the foundation for analytics that drives all product decisions.
 As for scale, it is one of the top three largest services running at Netflix.
 In this talk, you will learn about our open source-powered big data architecture in the AWS cloud, and how we build out the technology stack that comprises the big data platform at Netflix today.
+> Conor - It's only 40 minutes, but be prepared to see a reference to every  possible cloud related service imaginable.
+Which services does Netflix Use ?
+Why all of them !
+[Slides](http://cdn.oreillystatic.com/en/assets/1/event/129/The%20evolution%20of%20the%20big%20data%20platform%20at%20Netflix%20Presentation.pptx)

   * 00:40:06 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)